sparkison/m3u-editor-docs/docs/playlists/proxy.md

 3. When your playlist is generated, all channel URLs for the selecte playlist will have URLs pointing to **m3u editor**, which will play and re-stream the content
   - Useful if you are restricted by client as **m3u editor** will act as the client, making it appear as if only one client/ip is accessing your playlist

+### Enable/Disable dynamically

+You can also utilize the proxy "on the fly" via URL variables.
+Adding the `?proxy=` to the end of your playlist with `true` or `false`, which will enable or disable the proxy functionality dynamically.

+To override the Playlist proxy settings, append `?proxy=true`, or `?proxy=false`, to your playlist url, e.g.: _http://localhost:36400/9e6a2337-e48b-404e-bec4-787473b5a4b8/playlist.m3u**?proxy=false**_

 ### Debugging 🐛

 To debug, you can add the `FFMPEG_DEBUG` environment variable to have the `ffmpeg` process pipe output to `/var/www/storage/logs/ffmpeg.log` in the container.
 This is only recommended to troubleshoot as the log file can grow quickly.